Cruiser rules: History

 The cruiser rules evolved during the 17th century when the issuing of letters of marque to privateers was at its peak.
 They were initially an understanding of the honourable way to behave rather than formal international agreements.

-A formal agreement between Great Britain and France at the end of the Crimean War was extended internationally at the Paris Declaration Respecting Maritime Law in 1856.
+Attempts to codify these rules include agreements between Great Britain and France at the end of the Crimean War which were extended internationally at the Paris Declaration Respecting Maritime Law in 1856.
 It was signed by all maritime nations except the United States and Spain.

-A new international agreement was reached in 1909, the London Declaration concerning the Laws of Naval War.
+A new international agreement was reached in 1909, the London Declaration concerning the Laws of Naval War, referring to the issue with Article 50.
 The participants in this treaty were the main European powers, the United States, and the Empire of Japan.
-Article 50 of this treaty was what was meant by cruiser rules during World War I. Initially, the treaty was respected.
+While the treaty was not ratified and submarines were not mentioned, the treaty was respected at the start of the war.
+However the core of the rules at the start of WWI was the loose assemblage of precedents and manuals across many nations that is international customary law.

 The first British merchant ship to be sunk by a German submarine was the SS Glitra in October 1914.
 The submarine, SM U-17, allowed the Glitra's crew to board lifeboats first and then towed them to shore after sinking the ship.
-Abiding by the cruiser rules in this way was particularly problematic for submarines.
+Abiding by the cruiser rules in this strict sense was particularly problematic for submarines.
 They did not have the room to take captured crew on board and towing lifeboats prevented the submarine from diving.
 This put the submarine at considerable risk.

-German submarines were further endangered by the British anti-submarine Q-ships.
-These looked like merchant ships, but were heavily armed with hidden weapons.
-The idea was to tempt a submarine to surface and confront the Q-ship, then reveal the guns and open fire.
-In German eyes, this meant that all British ships were potentially a danger and they started to move away from the cruiser rules.
-At the beginning of 1915 Germany declared a war zone around the British Isles in retaliation for the British blockade of Germany.
-Henceforth, all neutral shipping within the declared zone was liable to attack without warning.
+At the beginning of 1915 Germany declared a war zone around the British Isles in retaliation for the British blockade of Germany, in contravention of the cruiser rules.
+Henceforth, all allied shipping within the declared zone was liable to attack without warning.
 This led to a series of notorious attacks on passenger ships with the loss of civilian lives, some of them American.
 These included RMS Lusitania in May 1915, SS Arabic in August 1915, and SS Sussex in March 1916.
-Fearing that American deaths would lead to the US entering the war, after each of these incidents Germany made a new pledge not to sink merchant ships until they had witnessed that life boats had been launched.
-These pledges were never honoured for long, if at all, and finally Germany announced unrestricted submarine warfare in February 1917.
-Germany believed that this strategy would win the war for them, but in reality it contributed to their defeat by causing, in part, the US to enter the war on the side of the Allies.
+Fearing that American deaths would lead to the US entering the war, after each of these incidents Germany introduced new restrictions, culminating in the Sussex pledge not to sink merchant ships until they had witnessed that life boats had been launched, equating to a vow to follow a version of the cruiser rules in all theatres.